lordtao/LogExt/README.md

 # TAO LogExt - Android LogCat Viewer

 **TAO LogExt** is a highly customizable Android LogCat viewer plugin for Android Studio.
-It provides flexible filtering, performance optimizations, and AI integration for a more controlled logging experience.
+It provides flexible filtering, performance optimizations.
+<br>If your logs are overloaded with unnecessary details, then this plugin is exactly what you need.

 ![Main View](media/img_1.png)